 SupervisionsAt the back of the lecture booklets, there are several questions.
 Each week your supervisor is likely to set around 10-20 questions.
 Answer these as well as you can as many of them are very similar to exam questions so it’s very good practice.
 The supervisions will most likely be based on going through the corrections to these questions.
 The answers to these questions are often not released so make sure you understand your supervisor’s comments.

 PracticalsThere is one chemistry practical every other week.
 Reading up on the practical before is a good way to speed up completing the practical on the day.
-The practicals are marked with a descriptor- distinction, merit, pass or fail.
-It is rare for students to be given a distinction, and even merits are not typical so don’t be discouraged by a pass!
-The marking for the chemistry practicals tends to be quite subjective despite being moderated.
+The write-up for each practical is marked out of 20.
+The marking can be quite subjective despite being moderated, so follow the guides given for the write-up as closely as possible.
 Don’t worry too much about this as the practicals contribute only 20% to your final mark, instead focus on building your skills in the lab.
 Ask your demonstrator if you aren’t sure about anything or if you don’t know why the method requires certain steps.
 Getting a pass mark for each practical should be pretty straightforward (remember to sign the risk assessment or you will lose all marks for that practical!).

 RevisionPast papers are the best practice for the chemistry exam.
 Model answers are available on Moodle, though the answers are not perfect and contain some mistakes.
 Remember there may be more than one possible answer for a question so don’t be discouraged if your answers are different.
 Practice doing timed papers close to the exam.
 Clayden’s Organic Chemistry textbook has practice questions at the end of chapters which may be useful for the Reactions and Mechanisms course.
 There is also a solutions manual available – try the library.